AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/unit-testing.md

     ```

-    This variable, `ctx`, exposes a mock AEM context that provides a number of AEM and Sling abstractions:
+    This variable, `ctx`, exposes a mock AEM context that provides some AEM and Sling abstractions:

     * The BylineImpl Sling Model is registered into this context
     * Mock JCR content structures are created in this context
     * Custom OSGi services can be registered in this context
-    * Provides a variety of common required mock objects and helpers such as SlingHttpServletRequest objects, a variety of mock Sling and AEM OSGi services such as ModelFactory, PageManager, Page, Template, ComponentManager, Component, TagManager, Tag, etc.
+    * Provides various common required mock objects and helpers such as SlingHttpServletRequest objects, various mock Sling and AEM OSGi services such as ModelFactory, PageManager, Page, Template, ComponentManager, Component, TagManager, Tag, etc.
-        * *Note that not all methods for these objects are implemented!*
+        * *Not all methods for these objects are implemented!*
     * And [much more](https://wcm.io/testing/aem-mock/usage.html)!

    The **`ctx`** object will act as the entry point for most of our mock context.